Jench2103/docker-base-workspace/README.md

         --prune     : remove the docker image
         --rebuild   : remove and build a new image to apply new changes
     ```
-- `bash run --start`
+- `./run --start`
     - First execution: Build the Docker image, create a container, and enter the terminal.
     - Image exists but no running container: Create a container and enter the terminal.
     - Container is running: Enter the terminal.
 - Users can put all permanent files in `~/projects` of the workspace, which is mounted to `docker-base-workspace/projects` on the host machine.
 - The container won't be stopped after type `exit` in the last terminal of the workspace.
-Users should also use `bash run --stop` command on the host machine to stop and remove the container.
+Users should also use `./run --stop` command on the host machine to stop and remove the container.

 ## Developer Guides
 ### File Structure